 - Your share of the yearly property tax, water, and sewer cost

 - Title insurance cost,

-- My legal fees, including land title registration and search fees.
+- Land title registration and search fees.

-- You will need to provide to me with a bank draft of this ‘balance to complete’ the day before completion.
+- You will need to provide to me with a bank draft of this ‘balance to complete’ no less than the day before completion.
 If your down payment money is in an online bank or other place that takes some time to get at, please start to work on making it accessible well before this time.

 - If we happen to be signing really close to the completion day (one or two days before) I will provide you the ‘balance to complete’ ahead of time if I can.
 If you want to save time and only make one trip into my office (in other words bring the ‘balance to complete’ in when you sign) just let me know and I will provide you the ‘balance to complete’ as soon as I know it.